ralake/Battleships/README.md

 -----
 Create a version of the classic Battleships game in Ruby.
 This was done as a team of four consistently swapping pair partners.
 Battleships is a **game** of two **players** who each have a **board** onto which they can place 5 different **ships**.
 The board is constructed of a grid containing one hundred **cells** which in turn 'contain' **water**.
 The players take turns to fire at their enemies board until the winner has sunk the last of the losers ships.

-Our team broke this out into five classes...
+Our team broke this out into six classes...

 1. Player
 ---------